 This Proxy Statement contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements, other than statements of historical facts, included in this Proxy Statement, the accompanying prospectus and the documents incorporated by reference herein and therein regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management are forward-looking statements.
 The words "anticipate," "believe," "estimate," "expect," "potential," "intend," "may," "plan," "predict," "project," "will," "should," "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-The inclusion of forward-looking statement may turn out to be wrong and can be affected by inaccurate assumptions we might make or by known or unknown risks and uncertainties.
+The inclusion of forwardlooking statements should not be regarded as a representation by us that any of our plans will be achieved.
+Any or all of the forward-looking statements in this Proxy Statement may turn out to be wrong and can be affected by inaccurate assumptions we might make or by known or unknown risks and uncertainties.
 In addition, all forward-looking statements are subject to other risks detailed in our Form 10-K. You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
 All forward-looking statements are qualified in their entirety by this cautionary statement, and, except as required by law, we undertake no obligation to revise or update this news release to reflect events or circumstances after the date hereof.